Free Component Analysis: Theory, Algorithms & Applications

 \subsection{Prologue: What is independence of commuting random variables?}

-Here, we briefly review the statistic independence in scalar probability.
+Here, we briefly review statistical independence in scalar probability.
 We state the behavior of cumulants and entropy of independent random variables, which are the basis of ICA.
 In the end, we discuss the unique role the Gaussian random variables play in ICA.